UsamaSarwar/fluttercapsule/README.md

 ```
 [![TOP](https://img.shields.io/badge/Goto-Top-000000)](#q-u-i-c-k-l-i-n-k-s)
 ## Implement Search
 _As we are doing here how to Implement Search Function in Flutter with the help of ListViewBuilder Widget.
-This is a basic example of working the search function _ `lib/main.dart`
+This is a basic example of working the search function._ `lib/main.dart`
 ```dart
 // Importing Material Library
 import 'package:flutter/material.dart';